-Q: Is a beach a landform along a body of water? ¶
+Q: Is a beach a landform alongside a body of water which consists of loose particles? ¶

 Q: Are beaches often dumping grounds for waste and litter? ¶